 THE 50 YARD GAME FILM SERIES:

 The first 50 Yard Game Film came as I sought to promote the original 50 Yard Dash documentary (below).
-What followed is a series that has thus far spanned five cities over two years.
-From DC to Philadelphia, Cleveland to Baltimore, I have continued the series out of a passion for the game and to maintain the de-facto "NFL Films of the Arena League" identity that we have assumed.
+What followed is a series that has thus far spanned five cities over four years.
+From DC to Philadelphia, Cleveland to Baltimore, the series continues out of a passion for the game, maintaining our status as de-facto "NFL Films of the Arena League."
 Watch all of our episodes below:

 EPISODE 11: ROAD TO ARENABOWL XXX